June 1st, 12:00 am PST: Early entry opens for discounted performer registration ($50.00 per person; see below for more information).

 Clean edits/radio edits are not required.
 We just ask that you use good judgement with lyrics.

 Pole Presentational will not stop, edit, or fade music not in compliance with these rules.

-If music is not turned in by the deadline above or if the song is not the proper length, performers may be removed from the line up due to non-compliance.
+If music is not turned in by the deadline above (applies to studio shoot performers only) or if the song is not the proper length, performers may be removed from the line up due to non-compliance.
 Entry fees are not refundable.